Category Archives: Notes

 How the World Was One – Arthur C Clarke (To Read)

-Famed science fiction writer Arthur C Clarke had a penchant for diving and communications, hence his interest in submarine telephony.
+Famed science fiction writer Arthur C Clarke had a penchant for scuba diving and communications (can relate) hence his interest in submarine telephony.

-I read “Voice Across the Sea” a few years ago (on hard back no less!) but this is freely available as an eBook and I’m looking forward to reading it.
+I read “Voice Across the Sea” a few years ago (on an actual paper based book no less!) but this is freely available as an eBook and I’m looking forward to reading it.

 Introducing Elixir – Simon St. Laurent & J. David Eisenberg (Reading)